 Yes, that’s right: dog beaches, plural!
 Canine beach bums will love relaxing on one or both of Pensacola’s dog beaches, where pups are permitted to sunbathe and splash alongside their humans and other furry pals.
 Pensacola is a popular destination town on the Florida panhandle featuring numerous restaurants, shops, events and activities for tourists of any age and species.
 But what really draws in the more than two million visitors annually are the soft, sugar-white beaches.
 Both Pensacola Beach East Dog Park and Pensacola Beach West Dog Park require dogs to be leashed at all times with rabies tags attached, and officers do patrol the beach to make sure everyone is obeying the rules and playing safely.
 Waste bags, trash bins and wipes for cleaning hands and paws are available at the parking lots of both beaches.

 Pensacola Beach East and West Dog Parks are open from 7 a.m. until sunset from May 1 to Oct.
 31, and from sunrise to sunset the rest of the year.
 Both are free to visit.
-You can visit both before retiring for the night at the beachfront Big House.
+After you’ve had your fill of sand and sun, retire for the night at the beachfront Big House.
 The pet-friendly rental features a fenced yard with a pool, volleyball court, and mini-golf.

 6. Ocean Springs Beach